paradedb/paradedb/README.md

 which is optimized for running search in Postgres.

 If you are self-hosting Postgres and are interested in ParadeDB, please [contact the ParadeDB team](mailto:hello@paradedb.com) and we'll be happy to help!

-## Getting Started

-To get started using ParadeDB, please follow the [quickstart guide](https://docs.paradedb.com/quickstart)!

-## Documentation

-You can find the complete documentation for ParadeDB at [docs.paradedb.com](https://docs.paradedb.com).

 ## Support